 The complaint should be submitted as soon as possible after the event takes place or when it is reasonably discovered, and no later than thirty (30) business days following the discovery of the incident.
 The Complainant should forward any supporting documentation to OSI within ten (10) business days of the original submission or OSI may process the case based solely on the original complaint.
 OSI may also initiate a complaint based upon information received.

 Complainants may file a report with law enforcement as well as with OSI.

-Right to Access Advisors: The respondent and alleged victim (where applicable), as parties to these proceedings, shall have the right to use an advisor (including an attorney) of his or her choosing, and at his or her own expense, for the express purpose of providing advice and counsel.
+Right to Access Advisors: The respondent and Complainant (where applicable), as parties to these proceedings, shall have the right to use an advisor (including an attorney) of the party's choosing, and at their own expense, for the express purpose of providing advice and counsel.
 The advisor may be present during meetings and proceedings during the investigatory and/or resolution process at which his or her advisee is present.
 The advisor may advise his or her advisee in any manner, including providing questions, suggestions, and guidance on responses to any questions of the advisee, but shall not participate directly.
-The institution shall not prohibit family members of a party from attending if the party requests such attendance, but may limit each participant to two family members.

 b. to be informed of the charge(s) and alleged misconduct upon which the charge is based;

 c. to be informed of the Information upon which a charge is based and afforded an opportunity to offer a relevant response;